niehusst/Android-Database-App/README.md

 ## Acknowledgments

-* The JSON file url from which all data is scraped is owned by [Prabir Pradhan](http://github.com/prabirmsp)
+* The JSON file url from which all data is scraped was created by [Prabir Pradhan](http://github.com/prabirmsp)